ganeshkumar321/Recipe-Rating-Prediction/README.md

 Since both features are already numerical, I did not need to apply any categorical encoding.
 However, I applied feature scaling using StandardScaler to normalize the numerical values and prevent potential issues caused by differences in scale.

 The mean squared error (MSE) for the test data is 0.4045, and the R² (coefficient of determination) score is -0.0004.
-An R² value close to zero (or negative) suggests that the model performs poorly—essentially, it fails to explain the variance in ratings better than a simple mean predictor.
+An R² value close to zero (or negative) suggests that the model performs poorly and it fails to explain the variance in ratings better than a simple mean predictor.

 Overall, this result suggests that n_steps and n_ingredients alone are not strong predictors of recipe ratings.
 To improve model performance, I will consider incorporating additional features such as categorical variables (e.g., recipe tags, cuisine type) and experiment with more complex models in the next iteration.